Documentation Index

 General Tips

-If you’ve followed the set up instructions above, but Note Assist is still not recognizing your microphone device, test a two-person call on a third-party microphone test site such as: https://www.onlinemictest.com If the audio indicator line doesn’t move during your microphone test:- Check that your microphone is connected to the correct (normally pink) socket in your computer.
+If you’ve followed the setup instructions above, but Note Assist is still not recognizing your microphone device, test a two-person call on a third-party microphone test site such as: https://www.onlinemictest.com If the audio indicator line doesn’t move during your microphone test:- Check that your microphone is connected to the correct (normally pink) socket in your computer.
 If it’s a mic with a USB connector just make sure it is properly connected to the USB socket (you will not use the pink microphone in this case).

 - Check that your microphone is not muted - sometimes the mic has a mute button on it or on the wire that is connected to it.